 A child going missing from school is a potential indicator of abuse or neglect and, as such, these children are increasingly at risk of being victims of harm, exploitation or radicalisation.
-Staff will monitor pupils that go missing from the school, particularly on repeat occasions, and report them to the DSL following normal safeguarding procedures, in accordance with the Children Missing Education Policy.
+Staff will monitor pupils that go missing from the school, and those who have unexplainable and/or persistent absences from education, particularly on repeat occasions, and will report them to the DSL following normal safeguarding procedures, in accordance with Attendance Policy.
 The school will inform the LA of any pupil who fails to attend regularly or has been absent without the school's permission for a continuous period of 10 school days or more.